trezzuri/erpnext-docs/docs/pt/accounts/chart-of-accounts.md

 beginning and end of your Fiscal Year, they become zero.

-In ERPNext it is easy to keep track of Profit and Loss via the Profit and Loss chart.
+In SOMA it is easy to keep track of Profit and Loss via the Profit and Loss chart.

 ![Profit and Loss Report](/files/profit-and-loss-report.png)